tempflip/miniFlowTs/README.md

 An addition node.
 Gets a list of nodes, returns the sum of node values.

 #### MfSigmoid(inputNode: MfNode)
 A sigmoid function.
-Gets a single node as a parameter, returns 0..1 value.
+Gets a single node as a parameter, returns a 0..1 value.

 #### MfMSE(actualValueNode : MfNode, predictedValueNode : MfNode)
 A Mean Squared Error function node.
 Gets 2 nodes as paramaters, and calculates the squared difference between the values.

 ### Network Action Methods